Alex-Yarkosky/apportionmentapp/README.md

 Clone the repository by downloading the ZIP, using GitHub Desktop, or using the follow command in the terminal: `git clone https://github.com/Alex-Yarkosky/apportionmentapp.git`.

+## Requirements

+In order to run the test suite, the following commands need to be run on the terminal line beforehand:

+* `pip install pytest`

 ## Running

 From a terminal based in the `src` folder, run the command `python apportionments.py` to run the program.
 Enter 0 anytime it prompts you to select a multiple choice option to exit the program.